 Like with any topical essential oil, it is possible to have an allergic reaction to bergamot oil.

-Unless it is recommended by a healthcare professional, bergamot oil should not be ingested.
+Unless it is recommended by a healthcare professional and in a form meant for internal use, bergamot oil should not be ingested.

 Ingesting bergamot oil can result in a number of adverse effects, such as nausea, vomiting, and diarrhea (1).